Leucas aspera: Distribution

-Leucas aspera is commonly found throughout India and the Philippines as well as the plains of Mauritius and Java.
+Leucas aspera is commonly found throughout India and the Philippines as well as the plains of Mauritius, Reunion Island and Java.
 In India and the Philippines, it is a very common weed.

 Habitat and ecology

 Leucas aspera is typically found in dry, open, sandy soil and is abundant in areas with waste.

 Morphology and anatomy

 It is an annual herb or undershrub that can reach heights of 15–60 cm.